-By keeping them updated on the process and showing them websites that have followed and supported you, it gives them a little peace of mind.
+Keeping them updated on the process and showing them websites that have followed and supported you, gives them a little peace of mind.

 Kickstarter sends out a 48-hour reminder email to everyone who asked to be notified.
 This is another great reason to show some progress.